-PAS-2 can be differentiated from PAS-1 due to late-onset on clinical manifestation mostly after age 20, different pattern of disease combination with no mucocutaneous candidiasis, and polygenic inheritance versus monogenic.
+PAS-2 can be differentiated from PAS-1 due to late-onset on clinical manifestation mostly after age 20, different patterns of disease combination with no mucocutaneous candidiasis, and polygenic inheritance versus monogenic.

 Delay in diagnosis can cause significant morbidity and mortality in these patients due to the risk of severe hypothyroidism, adrenal crisis, and diabetic ketoacidosis.

 Thyroid ultrasound is an excellent noninvasive tool to evaluate thyroid disease.
-Diffuse or multifocal hypoechoic pattern is commonly seen in autoimmune thyroid disease.
+The diffuse or multifocal hypoechoic pattern is commonly seen in autoimmune thyroid disease.

 Unfortunately, there is no reliable imaging technique which can indicate endocrine pancreatic disease.